wieczorekapp/flaks-on-docker-kube/README.md

 # flaks-on-docker-kube
-Simple web application flask + SQLAlchemy + Gunicorn + PostgreSQL + Nginx running on Docker(docker-compose) and local Kubernetes cluster.
+Simple web application Flask + SQLAlchemy + Gunicorn + PostgreSQL + Nginx running on Docker(docker-compose) and local Kubernetes cluster.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.